LuisACamacho/hm07-qa-us/README.md

 # Instructions to run all tests
 # ------------------------------
+# 1. Generate "Urban Grocers" server and add URL to config.js
-# 1. Open the terminal
+# 2. Open the terminal
-# 2. Go to the project path      Commnad: cd hm07-qa-us
+# 3. Go to the project path      Commnad: cd hm07-qa-us
-# 3. Run the jest command        Command: npx jest
+# 4. Run the jest command        Command: npx jest

 # Instructions to run a test individual
 # ------------------------------
+# 1. Generate "Urban Grocers" server and add URL to config.js
-# 1. Open the terminal
+# 2. Open the terminal
-# 2. Go to the project path      Commnad: cd hm07-qa-us
+# 3. Go to the project path      Commnad: cd hm07-qa-us
-# 3. Run the jest command        Command: npx jest tests/NameofFile
+# 4. Run the jest command        Command: npx jest tests/NameofFile
 # Example of file: deleteKit-CodeStatus.test.js